 Pre-Order an OWL Online

-We are in the process of setting up an online shop on the Rebel Technology website where you will be able to purchase the pedal directly:
+We are in the process of setting up an online shop on the Rebel Technology website where you may pre-order an OWL:

 OWL stands for Open Ware Laboratory which refers to the fact that the entire project is open source in both hardware and software.
 Being open source is an important issue for us in terms of making all of the technology completely accessible to the end user.